 - Technical Assistance for Private Working Lands

 - Habitat Improvement

-The Pollinator Fund will award up to $1.9 million in grants in 2022: up to $600,000 for Technical Assistance for Private Working Lands and up to $1.3 million for Habitat Improvement.
-Funding is provided by Bayer Crop Science, Scotts Miracle-Gro Foundation, Natural Resources Conservation Service (NRCS), U.S. Fish and Wildlife Service (USFWS), Bureau of Land Management (BLM), and U.S. Forest Service (USFS).
+The Pollinator Fund will award up to $2.7 million in grants in 2023: up to $600,000 for Technical Assistance for Private Working Lands and up to $2.1 million for Habitat Improvement.
+Funding is provided by Bayer Crop Science, Danone North America, The Scotts Miracle-Gro Foundation, Natural Resources Conservation Service (NRCS), U.S. Fish and Wildlife Service (USFWS), Bureau of Land Management (BLM), and U.S. Forest Service (USFS).

 1. Technical Assistance for Private Working Lands

-- c) Projects are restricted to private working lands.
+- Projects are restricted to private working lands.

 If a project is expected to benefit multiple at-risk native insect pollinator species, the applicant should list the relevant species and how they will benefit.
 Priority will be given to projects that benefit the monarch butterfly and one or more native insect pollinator species that are federally listed, candidate, or proposed native insect pollinators.

 Community Impact and Engagement: Projects that incorporate outreach to communities, foster community engagement, and pursue collaborative management leading to measurable conservation benefits are encouraged.
-When possible, projects should be developed through community input and co-design processes ensuring traditional knowledge elevation.
-Additionally, projects should engage community-level partners (e.g. municipalities, NGOs, community organizations, community leaders) to help design, implement, and maintain projects to secure maximum benefits for communities, maintenance, and sustainability post-grant award.
+When possible, projects should be developed through community input and co-design processes.
+Additionally, projects should engage community-level partners (e.g., municipalities, NGOs, community organizations, community leaders) to help design, implement, and maintain projects to secure maximum benefits for communities, maintenance, and sustainability post-grant award.